janieh1/DiabetesManagementApp/README.md

 Also, I need to measure and keep track of my blood sugar at various points throughout the day to ensure it is not too high or too low.
-Having an app that would tell me how much insulin to give, and that would also not only keep track of my blood sugar readings but also **tell me my averages** would help greatly in managing my diabetes.
+Having an app that would not only keep track of all my blood sugar readings but also **calculate various stats** from these readings help greatly in managing my diabetes.
+Some things it would calculate:

+- Average blood sugar - overall and separated for different times (fasting, before or after meals)
+- Time in range - for what percentage of inputs has my blood sugar been in the optimal range?
+- When my blood sugar is highest - is it higher on certain days of the week?
+Before or after a specific meal?

+This app could be used by myself and other diabetics to aid in management of the disease.

 ## User Stories